voxpupuli/voxpupuli.github.io/openvox/install.md

 We encourage you to try out OpenVox on a fresh test system, the way you would for any major system package.
 If you'd rather try it on an existing system or develop a migration process, then you will first have to uninstall Puppet.

+You do not need to purge configuration files because OpenVox will continue to use them as they are.
+However, **before getting started on the migration you should strongly consider backing up the entire `/etc/puppetlabs/` tree** in case of accidents.

 * If you're migrating from Puppet Enterprise you can use the `puppet-enterprise-uninstaller` script on each node as described in [their docs](https://www.puppet.com/docs/pe/latest/uninstalling.html).
 * If you're using the all-in-one packages such as `puppet-agent` or `puppetserver` from the `[apt|yum].puppet.com` repos, simply remove these packages.
 * If you're using distro provided packages, then you might have a bigger job.